 Manage newsletters and announcements

-When not to use BCC
+When not to use the BCC

-It is important to note that BCC is not always the ideal solution.
-In some situations, it may be better to use CC or send individual emails.
-1. Collaborations and group communications When working as a team on a project or communicating with a group of people who need to be informed about each other, it is best to use CC.
+It's important to note that BCC isn't always the ideal solution.
+In some situations, it may be better to use CC or send individual emails.<h3> 1.
+Group collaborations and communications</h3> When working as a team on a project or communicating with a group of people who need to be informed about each other, it's best to use CC.
 This allows group members to know who else is involved and respond accordingly.

 When transparency is necessary